DependableSystemsLab/SwarmFuzz/README.md

-# SwarmFuzz
+# SwarmFuzzBinary

-SwarmFuzz is a fuzzing framework to efficiently find SPVs (Swarm Propagation Vulnerabilities) in drone swarms.
-It uses a combination of graph theory and gradient-guided optimization to find the potential attack parameters.
+SwarmFuzzBinary is a fuzzing framework to efficiently find Swarm Propagation Vulnerabilities(SPVs) in drone swarms.
+It uses observation-based seed scheduling and binary search to find the potential attack parameters.

-For more details about SwarmFuzz, please refer to the paper published in DSN 2023 ["SwarmFuzz: Discovering GPS Spoofing Attacks in Drone Swarms"](https://blogs.ubc.ca/dependablesystemslab/2023/03/18/swarmfuzz-discovering-gps-spoofing-attacks-in-drone-swarms/).

 ## Get started